10. Introducing Data Frames

 ## dtype: float64

-The result is always of type Series
+The result is always of the type Series

 .